 As an example, assume that a 4-word data frame is chosen and that we want to transmit on all four time slots in the frame.
-This configuration would be established by setting the TSE0, TSE1, TSE2 and TSE3 control bits in the TSCON SFR.
+This configuration would be established by setting the TSE0, TSE1, TSE2, and TSE3 control bits in the TSCON SFR.
 With this module setup, the TXBUF0 register would be naturally assigned to slot #0, the TXBUF1 register would be naturally assigned to slot #1, and so on.

-Note: When more than four time slots are active within a data frame, the user code must keep track of which time slots are to be read/written at each interrupt.
-In some the alignment cases. between transmit/receive buffers and their respective slot assignments could be lost.
+within a data frame, the user code must keep track of which time slots are to be read/written at each interrupt.
+In some cases, the alignment between transmit/ receive buffers and their respective slot assignments could be lost.
 Examples of such cases include an emulation breakpoint or a hardware trap.
-In these situations, the user should poll the SLOT status bits to determine what data should be loaded into the buffer registers to resynchronize the software with the DCI module.
+In these situations, the user should poll the SLOT status loaded into the buffer registers to resynchronize the software with the DCI module.